HotuRam/Linear_regression/README.md

  -So you can clone this repo and run the notebook

- -I think you can understand it very well
+ -I will sure, you can understand it very well
 <br />
 <br />